-In a recent panel discussion, Brandon Shields, Assessment and Accreditation Analyst, Kent State University; Jody Waters, Associate Provost and Director of Graduate Studies, Southern Oregon University; and Susan Powers, Associate Vice President for Academic Affairs, Indiana State University highlighted the heroics they’ve seen from faculty members as they shifted their courses online and talked through how their institutions are using technology to track all the ways faculty are going above and beyond in this new educational environment.
+In a recent panel discussion, Brandon Shields, Assessment and Accreditation Analyst, Kent State University; Jody Waters, Associate Provost and Director of Graduate Studies, Southern Oregon University; and Susan Powers, Associate Vice President for Academic Affairs, Indiana State University, highlighted the heroics they’ve seen from faculty members as they shifted their courses online and talked through how their institutions are using technology to track all the ways faculty are going above and beyond in this new educational environment.

 Faculty’s teaching, research, and service have changed in so many ways because of the pandemic that an automatic extension to the faculty review, promotion, and tenure clock isn’t a one-size-fits-all approach.
-Many institutions are giving faculty the option to request an extension, but they can ultimately decide whether to take the offer or proceed on their existing schedule.
+Many institutions gave faculty the option to request an extension, but they can ultimately decide whether to take the offer or proceed on their existing schedule.

 “Not everybody needs it, not everybody wants it.
 If we grant everybody, that means that some people have to go out for promotion early, which is a larger hassle,” Powers said.
 “We may have to consider some longer extensions for some of those science faculty whose experiments have been horribly disrupted, or faculty who rely heavily on travel for international presentations or international data collection who have been thwarted on those activities and work.”

 “There's also some recognition for informal leadership roles, which I think is something that our faculty are really appreciative of.
 Our faculty, like many institutions, struggle with the construct that there's a lot of unseen labor that they put into their jobs, that can range from interacting with students who are in distress, a lot of advising, but then also the informal leadership roles that are really hard to capture.”

 “There's been such upheaval for them in their relationships to the institution and with their students, but more importantly to their careers,” Powers said.
-“For our junior faculty in particular, this has been so disruptive that they are really looking to the administration, their other colleagues, and their faculty Senate to provide them with a framework within which they can still feel protected and supported.”
+“For our junior faculty in particular, this has been so disruptive that they are really looking to the administration, their other colleagues, and their faculty senate to provide them with a framework within which they can still feel protected and supported.”

 “At [faculty’s] request, we altered our data collection screens to include sections for their annual self-assessment that allow them to comment on how the pandemic affected their work and how they responded,” Waters said.
 “It'll actually be really interesting to do some analysis afterwards in terms of looking at how the faculty responded, what they were able to learn, and what stress points they identified.
 Given the size of our faculty, we can actually move on those pretty quickly into summer and fall teaching.”

 “This semester has really been about teaching.
 We’ve definitely heard from faculty that they’ve had less time to work on research this semester,” Shields said.
 “We have said that they should not be asked to do as much [other service activities or committees] to compensate for the fact that they are doing all of this additional work creating these courses.”

-The pandemic has also opened up new research opportunities.
+The pandemic also opened up new research opportunities.
 “There are plenty of faculty who've also found new research streams and have already started doing some scholarly work on what it means to be a faculty member in this situation and what it means to their teaching,” Powers said.
 “While it will close some doors for people, it's opened other doors.”

 “We have a number of folks who are already either being recruited or have reached out to community partners to see if the institution can lend some expertise to managing some of the problems that are emerging or are being made worse by the pandemic, specifically food insecurity,” Waters said.
 “There's a natural fit between some of the really unfortunate exacerbations of inequity that have occurred because of the pandemic and the research and the expertise that our faculty members are able to lend.”

 To facilitate the quick transition to remote learning and accommodate other shifts in faculty workload and focus, many institutions had to rapidly adjust their policies and procedures.
 In some cases, bylaws and policies needed to be modified to allow decisions that were once made face-to-face in lengthy committee meetings to be made remotely, and to adjust communication strategies to ensure students and faculty understood changes to grading and other policies.

-“The senate at their last meeting rewrote some of their bylaws to allow for remote meetings, so they could actually now allow a faculty member who works largely at a distance or a faculty member who is away at a conference to be able to participate in Senate deliberations and votes,” Powers said.
-“The pandemic opened up new opportunities for faculty that would never have been able to be engaged in some of the service activities.”
+“The senate at their last meeting rewrote some of their bylaws to allow for remote meetings, so they could actually now allow a faculty member who works largely at a distance or a faculty member who is away at a conference to be able to participate in senate deliberations and votes,” Powers said.
+“The pandemic opened up new opportunities for faculty that would never have been able to be engaged in some of the service activities.”'

 “We can see this seeding some things that may ultimately make the institution stronger and more responsive.
 There are almost no conversations these days on our campus that don't have significant meaning.
-It's a very dense time in terms of taking in information, analyzing it, trying to make sense out of it because the stakes are really high,” Waters said.
-“We are taking a lot away from the level of commitment that our faculty, that our staff, our administrators and our students have shown, and trying to apply that resilience to how we build something moving forward.”
+It's a very dense time in terms of taking in information, analyzing it, trying to make sense out of it, because the stakes are really high,” Waters said.
+“We are taking a lot away from the level of commitment that our faculty, that our staff, our administrators, and our students have shown, and trying to apply that resilience to how we build something moving forward.”